adamzukerman/harmony_experimentation/roadmap.md

    * It should have get_next_index() and to_list() functions

 ### Completed
+* Convert tone_graph to using matplotlib animation API
+* Make the yaxis limits adapt to maximum values as they come
 * make the dissonance look more like the moving note values instead of the bar graph
 * Create a circular list for holding running histories
 * Modify the dissonance calculation to take into account all the overtones of the tones